Related Links

 The most recent clip from WTVT-13, Tampa - 29 September 2010

 People interested in the study of spontaneous speech by talking birds.
-The topics of concern include learning theory, speech recognition, recording speech, cognitive speech by talking birds, linguistics, conversations with parrot-like birds, cognition, consciousness, and other topics related to the talking birds.
-To join click on the subscription link or paste the following link into your browser:
+The topics of concern include learning about parrot-like birds, speech perception, linguistics, cognition, consciousness, and other topics related to the talking birds.
+To join click on the image below or submit your request to the group by entering the subscription link into your browser.